localpcguy/ng-rive/README.md

 export class MyModule { }
 ```

-to build the rive wasm runtime with the angular project it must be added into your `angular.json` config file. the `rive.wasm` runtime is provided with the `@rive-app/canvas-advanced` package.
-This package is already part of `@ng-rive`.
+To build the rive wasm runtime with the angular project it must be added into your `angular.json` config file. the `rive.wasm` runtime is provided with the `@rive-app/canvas-advanced` package.
+Since v0.3.0, this package is installed as part of `ng-rive`, prior to that it needs to be installed separately.
 This can be configured as follows:

 ```json
 ...